ankicommunity/anki-sync-server-rs/README.md

 - [x] allow self-signed certificate used in https in Intranet environment
 - [ ] error handle
 - [x] anki versions test
-- [x]  automatically add user account into auth ab when account is not empty in Settings.toml
+- [x]  automatically add user account into auth db when account is not empty in Settings.toml
 - [ ]  builds for Linux and MacOS
 ### Compatibility